 Answering “What are Standardized Testing Goals in My Classroom” with the 4 Keys

-Creating a system that consistently answers the question, “What are standardized testing goals in my classroom” isn’t difficult, it just needs to ebb and flow with the students and where they are (physically, mentally, and emotionally).
+Creating a system that consistently helps prepare students for these testing programs isn’t difficult, it just needs to ebb and flow with the students and where they are (physically, mentally, and emotionally).
 Being flexible is the key to making all of this work.
 The key is engagement.
-There are four keys to student engagement that I discuss in my video training challenge that releases twice per year.
-It is called “Finding Your Student Engagement Formula” and it walks you through those four keys and how to implement them in the classroom.
+There are four keys to student engagement that I discuss in my free professional development video training challenge called “Finding Your Student Engagement Formula” and it walks you through those four keys and how to implement them in the classroom.

 If you are interested in registering (it’s totally free), visit the Finding Your Student Engagement Formula Challenge registration page and you will be notified the next time the series is available.